 Analysis of Section 173(1):

 - Every company shall hold the first meeting of the Board of Directors within 30 days of the date of company incorporation.

 - A minimum number of 4 meetings of its Board of Directors shall be held every year in such a manner that not more than 120 days shall intervene between two consecutive meetings of the Board.

-- It is observed that Central Government may by notification direct that the provisions of this subsection shall not apply in relation to any class or description of companies.
+- It is observed that the Central Government may by notification direct that the provisions of this subsection shall not apply to any class or description of companies.

-- The provisions related to a minimum number of Board meetings is applicable to a company licensed under section 8 company only to the extent that the Board of Directors of such Companies shall hold at least 1 meeting within every 6 calendar months.
+- The provisions related to a minimum number of Board meetings apply to a company licensed under section 8 company only to the extent that the Board of Directors of such Companies shall hold at least 1 meeting within every 6 calendar months.

 The manner of Participation by Directors

 As per Companies Act Section 173(2) “The participation of directors in a meeting of the Board may be either in person or through video conferencing or other audiovisual means, as may be prescribed, which are capable of recording and recognizing the participation of the directors and recording and storing the proceedings of such meetings along with date and time: Provided that the Central Government may, by notification, specify such matters which shall not be dealt with in a meeting through video conferencing or other audiovisual means.”